 Red Flags To Watch For When Hiring a Dog Trainer

 When screening a trainer to help you with your problem barker, there are some red flags that you should be aware of.
 If you notice any red flags when talking to a trainer, politely end the interview and move on to another potential candidate.

 - Any trainer that believes in forcing dogs to face up to their fears by “throwing them into the deep end.”

-- Any trainer that causes dogs to cower when they speak or pass by.
+- Any trainer causes dogs to cringe when they speak or pass by.

 - A dog trainer with no credentials or experience to speak of.

 - A trainer who does not carry insurance.

 - A trainer unwilling to discuss their previous positions or provide references at earlier employers/clients.